 If you are in the process of replacing your driveway, you are probably trying to decide between asphalt and concrete.
-Both paving materials have their pros and cons, which is why it’s important to do your research.
-Let’s take a closer look at the differences between asphalt and concrete, as well as which is better for a driveway.
+Both paving materials have pros and cons, which is why it’s important to do your research.
+Let’s take a closer look at the differences between asphalt vs concrete and if asphalt paving is better than concrete.

 Before going into the advantages and disadvantages of concrete and asphalt, it is important to understand how they are made.

-Asphalt uses a mixture of aggregates (various minerals), binder, and filler to create a flexible yet durable paving substance.
+Asphalt uses a mixture of aggregates (various minerals), binders, and fillers to create a flexible yet durable paving substance.
 On the other hand, concrete combines a paste of cement and water with various aggregates.
 Typically, concrete is paved with fine lines to provide a better grip for shoes and wheels.

 Lower Installation Cost

-While repairing broken concrete is difficult and expensive work, repairing asphalt is as easy as investing in the right products.
-Potholes, crumbling, and cracks occasionally occur where the sealcoating has weakened, but either you or a professional can make the repairs easily.
+While repairing broken concrete is difficult and expensive, repairing asphalt is as easy as investing in the right products.
+Potholes, crumbling, and cracks occasionally occur where the sealcoating has weakened, but you or a professional can easily make the repairs.

 Like everything else in life, asphalt does have a few disadvantages.

-Although asphalt is cheaper to install and plenty durable, it does require more maintenance than concrete.
-Concrete usually lasts a long time on its own unless ruined with a bad product.
+Although asphalt is cheaper to install and much more durable, it requires more maintenance than concrete.
+Concrete usually lasts a long time unless ruined by a bad product.
 Asphalt requires a few repairs along the way, as well as the occasional resurfacing.

 Left unmaintained, concrete lasts longer than asphalt.
-However, with maintenance, asphalt is not only cheaper, it lasts just as long as concrete.
+However, with maintenance, asphalt is not only cheaper, but it can also last just as long as concrete.
 You can expect asphalt to stick around for at least 25 years.

-Concrete stains much better than asphalt, making it possible to match your driveway’s color or style to your home.
+Concrete stains are much better than asphalt, making it possible to match your driveway’s color or style to your home.
 Typically, asphalt is dark gray or black and matches the street rather than the home.
 If you are someone who emphasizes your driveway look as opposed to its feel, then concrete may be the way to go.

 You might experience the following disadvantages if you go with a concrete driveway.